6 days || 89 river miles || 3-4 paddle rafts, 3 oar boats to carry gear

 Starts in Flagstaff and ends at the South Rim Village of Grand Canyon National Park, Recommended Minimum Age: 16, Maximum Group Size: 18 or 24 guests

 DATES & PRICES

 This All Paddle upper canyon adventure requires a beautiful, yet strenuous hike out on the Bright Angel Trail on the last day of the trip.

-- 7.5 mile (12 km) trail from Pipe Creek to South Rim of Grand Canyon Village
+- 7.5 mile (12 km) trail from Pipe Creek (not Phantom Ranch) to South Rim of Grand Canyon Village

 - 4,600 foot (1400 m) elevation climb

 - Average pack weight is 15-25 pounds (6.8-11.3 kg) + 3 quarts of water (weighing about 6 pounds or 2.7 kg)

 Is this the best trip option for you?
 If you and everyone in your party lives an active lifestyle, vigorously exercises multiple times per week, enjoys a physical challenge and hikes often, the Bright Angel Trail will be doable for you.
 If you’re not currently living this type of lifestyle, the hike may still be doable for you, but you must take it seriously and get prepared.